THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 |Enabling Availability Groups||Enable and Disable Always On Availability Groups (SQL Server)|

 For example, for an availability group to support automatic failover, the secondary replica that is the automatic-failover partner must be in the SYNCHRONIZED state.
 If the network link to this secondary replica fails (even intermittently), the replica enters the UNSYNCHRONIZED state and cannot begin to resynchronize until the link is restored.
-If the WSFC cluster requests an automatic failover while the secondary replica is unsynchronized, automatic failover will not occur.
+If the WSFC requests an automatic failover while the secondary replica is unsynchronized, automatic failover will not occur.

 For information about Always On availability groups support for client connectivity, see Always On Client Connectivity (SQL Server).